janekkkk/angular-meteor-demo/README.md

 ### Installation

-Fisrst you need to download Meteor.
+First you need to download Meteor.
 Only for Linux and OSX.

 ```sh
 $ curl https://install.meteor.com | /bin/sh